-- 9. News Challenge: During the last class period (before finals), there will be a competition.
-The goal of each student is to find the most misleading statistical analysis in a news article that makes misleading claims due to one of the following: 1) selection bias 2) omitted variable bias, or 3) confusion of correlation as causation.
-Each student is assessed on the usage of course materials to critical assess the news article.
-In addition to the assessment, a rank based on the quality of analysis and level of mislead is determined and the top 3 students get bonus points for the final course grade.
-Details about this activity are provided closer to the end of the course.
-However, you should be watching out for misleading news articles. - 10.
+- 8. Meme Challenge: During the final exam period, there will be a competition.
+The goal of each student is to create a meme that showcases a concept learned in the course.
+Memes will be submitted by the end of the last week of classes.
+The winners of the competition will receive extra points for the final project. - 9.
 Attendance Policy and Expectations: In accordance with college policy, I will keep careful attendance records and file a report to the Dean's office when a student has four unexcused absences.
 Extended absences (excused) should be reported to your Academic Advisor who will inform all of your professors.
 According to Manhattan College's attendance policy, all students are expected to attend all classes.
 More important than simply attending, however, is being present for the active process of learning that occurs in class.
 You should expect and be prepared to be called on, and to participate in discussions and activities.
 Due to the nature of the class, attending EVERY class is extremely important.
-Missing multiple classes will severely harm your performance and ability to pass the course. - 11.
+Missing multiple classes will severely harm your performance and ability to pass the course. - 10.
 Valid Excuses: If a medical emergency, or a serious illness, or a family emergency causes you to miss class, you must inform me of the emergency before class with an explanation.
 To facilitate the communication, use this Google Form which keeps records for absences and failure to submit assignments due to valid excuses.
 Students must submit this form the date of the absence or of the failure to submit the assignment (unless the absence prevents the student from doing so).
 Late forms are not accepted unless there is a valid reason.
 The form also allows students to submit documentation.